Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 > Note: the expression `null is T?` for any type `T` always evaluates to `true`, as the type of the left-hand side (`null`) is `kotlin.Nothing?`, which is a subtype of any nullable type `T?`.

+> Note: type-checking expressions may create [smart casts][Smart casts], for further details, refer to the corresponding section.

 #### Containment-checking expression

 A *containment-checking expression* is a binary expression which uses a containment operator `in` or `!in`.